rutgerblom/SDDC.Lab/README.md

 7. When Enhanced Link Mode (ELM) is enabled, which is accomplished by configuring ```Nested_vCenter.SSO.ReplicationPartner``` in the ```config.yml``` file, you may notice that some entites are not permanently licensed and are instead using the evaluation license.
 The reason is because every Pod which is deployed is licensed using the same licenses from the ```licenses.yml``` file.
 Independently, the Pods each have sufficient licenses, but when linked, because the same license key is used in each Pod, there aren't sufficient licenses.
 This is the case even if there are extra license available in the ```licenses.yml``` file as those extra licenses were not needed, and thus not applied, during each Pod deployment.
 To aid in resolving this, when Enhanced Link Mode (ELM) is enabled, all ESXi and vSAN licenses in the ```licenses.yml``` file are added to that Pod's vCenter Server, but not applied/associated with any assets.
 It's then up to the user to manually license each unlicensed asset within vCenter Server.

+8. If you use SDDC.Lab to deploy your SDDC.Lab DNS server, not all versions of Ubuntu are supported.
+Ubuntu Server versions 20.04.3 and 20.04.4 work fine, but newer 22.04.x versions do not.
+If you must run version 22.04.x, then first install onto 20.04.3 or 20.04.4, then upgrade Ubuntu to version 22.04.x.

 ## Issues With Various Software Versions
 As we use SDDC.Lab in our labs, every now-and-then we notice some issues/problems.
 As we come across those, we'll try to very briefly document the versions and issue(s) below.
 We do not test every software version combination, so by no means should this be taken as a comprehensive list of what works and what doesn't.
 This is just a "best effort" from us, to you, in the hope that it saves you time and frustration.
 Versions listed below match up with the software version used in config_sample.yml and the version "label" used in Software.yml.
 Blank fields mean we believe they aren't relavent to the issue found, and thus, don't matter.